Use cases

 • Requires technical or AI expertise within your team

-• Doesn’t come with ready-made workflows for e-commerce
+• Does not come with ready-made workflows for eCommerce

 • More effort to maintain over time